Mlaiel/iacherie/payment/core/README.md

 ## 🎯 Executive Summary

-The **Payment Core Enterprise Architecture** represents the culmination of multi-role expertise combining 9 specialized domains to deliver an industrial-grade payment infrastructure for the Ainflue Creator Economy Platform.
+The **Payment Core Enterprise Architecture** represents the culmination of multi-role expertise combining 9 specialized domains to deliver an industrial-grade payment infrastructure for the IA Chérie Creator Economy Platform.
 This system processes creator monetization workflows across multiple content formats with sub-100ms response times and 99.99% availability.

 ### 🏆 Multi-Role Expert Implementation